 Lyra belongs to the Hercules family of constellations, along with Aquila, Ara, Centaurus, Corona Australis, Corvus, Crater, Crux, Cygnus, Hercules, Hydra, Lupus, Ophiuchus, Sagitta, Scutum, Sextans, Serpens, Triangulum Australe and Vulpecula.

-Lyra represents the lyre of Orpheus, the musician and poet in Greek mythology who was killed by the Bacchantes.
-When he died, his lyre was thrown into a river.
+Lyra represents the lyre of Orpheus, the musician and poet in Greek mythology who met his end at the hands of the Bacchantes.
+When he passed, his lyre was thrown into a river.
 Zeus sent an eagle to get the lyre and placed both of them in the sky.

 Orpheus was the son of the Thracian King Oeagrus and the muse Calliope.
 When he was young, god Apollo gave him a golden lyre and taught him to play it, and his mother taught him to write verses.

-Orpheus found his death at the hands of Thracian Maenads, who ripped him to shreds for not honouring Dionysus.
+Orpheus met his end at the hands of Thracian Maenads, who ripped him to shreds for not honouring Dionysus.
 His lyre was carried to heaven by the Muses, who also collected the fragments of his body and buried them below Mount Olympus.